 Treasurer.

-If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position.
+If only one member is nominated for a position on the Committee, the Chairperson must declare the member elected to the position. [

-If more than one member is nominated, a ballot must be held in accordance with rule 53.
+If more than one member is nominated, a ballot must be held in accordance with rule 55.

-On her / their / his election, the new Chair may take over as Chairperson of the meeting.
+On the new Chair's election, the new Chair may take over as Chairperson.

-Election of ordinary members
+Election of ordinary committee members

-The annual general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next yearup to two.
+The annual general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next year, which must include up to two First Nations Member if the First Nations Organisations nominate a candidate for that position on the Committee.

 A single election may be held to fill those positions which have been declared vacant.